![]() Emil and Emma (Shock)

 after Jan 1889 - Emil meets Emma Schock who had immigrated in 1888 from Danzig, Germany.
 [1910 census, Tacoma, WA]

 They apparently made several trips back to Hawaii perhaps to see their relatives and perhaps to make plans for the immigration of other family members.
 They eventually bring his whole family, including his father and mother to Tacoma.
-Although we have less information on the Schock family it seems that they also had first immigrated to Hawaii but came in a couple of years afterward. [interview with Elsie Kiesel Marshall by Marlene Marshall Grubb and census records 1900]
+The Schock family, although German came through the normal immigration route from the east coast. [interview with Elsie Kiesel Marshall by Marlene Marshall Grubb and census records 1900]

 1900 Pierce Co, WA Census lists Emil's birthplace as Brandenburg,

-would have been 19 years old.
-Emma states her immigration date as 1889
+been 19 years old.
+Emma states her immigration date as 1889 from

 1900- US Census, Washington State